proper-fish/mozio-api-test/README.md

 # mozio-api-test
-test integration with Mozio API
+a test task: integration with Mozio API

 - searches for transfers with set parameters
 - chooses a fitting offer